mlflow.projects module provides an API for running MLflow projects locally or remotely.

 pathto subdirectories of

-- block – Whether to block while waiting for a run to complete.
+synchronous – Whether to block while waiting for a run to complete.
 Defaults to True.
+Note that if

-blockis False and mode is “local”, this method will return, but the current process will block when exiting until the local run completes.
+backendis “local”, this method will return, but the current process will block when exiting until the local run completes.
 If the current process is interrupted, any asynchronous runs launched via this method will be terminated.
+If

 mlflow.projects.SubmittedRunexposing information (e.g. run ID) about the launched run.